q2a/q2a.github.io/contribute/coding-style.md

 # Question2Answer Coding Style guidelines

-From 1.7 onwards a new coding style is being implemented that is more in line with other projects.
-The core codebase is gradually being refactored, and any new code should use the guidelines below.
-When making changes it's encouraged to update the style of the surrounding code, e.g. the rest of the function being modified.
+From 1.7 onwards a new coding style has been implemented that is more in line with other projects.
+All PHP code should use these guidelines:

-However, **please keep style-only changes to a separate commit!** For example if you fix a bug, do that first in one commit, then optionally reformat the rest of the function's code and perform a second commit.

-## Guidelines

 - PHP code should start with `<?php` (almost always the very first line).
 The closing tag `?>` should be omitted to avoid accidental output.
 - PHP files should use UTF-8 encoding without BOM (this is usually default in most text editors).
-- Trailing whitespace (tabs or spaces at the end of lines) should be trimmed on save.
-Any advanced text editor should be able to do this.
+- Trailing whitespace (tabs or spaces at the end of lines) should not be present.
+Any advanced text editor should be able to do this automatically when saving.
 (For Sublime Text you can add the option `"trim_trailing_white_space_on_save": true` to your preferences.
 In Notepad++ you can press Alt+Shift+S.)
 - Use tabs for indenting.
 Each file should start at level 0 (i.e. no indentation).
 - Functions should use a DocBlock-style comment.
 - Operators (`=`, `+` etc) should have a space either side.